StarRocks/starrocks/docs/loading/Loading_intro.md

 StarRocks supports two loading modes: synchronous loading mode and asynchronous loading mode.

+> **NOTE**
+>
-> Note: If you load data by using external programs, you must choose a loading mode that best suits your business requirements before you decide the loading method of your choice.
+> If you load data by using external programs, you must choose a loading mode that best suits your business requirements before you decide the loading method of your choice.

 ### Synchronous loading